jacebenson/cedar/docs/docs/mailer.md

 - send safely in both development and test environments in a "sandbox" without worrying that emails might accidentally leak.
 - be sent as text and/or html and composed using templates by popular tools like [React Email](https://react.email/docs/introduction) or [MJML](https://mjml.io/), with support for more methods in the future.
 - unit tested to set the proper to, from, cc, subject, body, and more.
-- integrated with RedwoodJS Studio to help design and preview templates.
+- integrated with CedarJS Studio to help design and preview templates.

-The RedwoodJS Mailer does more than "just send an email".
+The CedarJS Mailer does more than "just send an email".
 It is a complete end-to-end design, development, and testing package for emails.

 ## Overview

-The RedwoodJS Mailer consists of [handlers](#handlers) and [renderers](#renderers), which carry out the core functionality of sending (handling) your emails and composing (rendering) your emails, respectively.
+The CedarJS Mailer consists of [handlers](#handlers) and [renderers](#renderers), which carry out the core functionality of sending (handling) your emails and composing (rendering) your emails, respectively.
 This is combined with a few required files which define the necessary configuration.

 A high-level overview of the Mailer Flow is shown in the diagram below, and each case is covered in more detail below the diagram.
 <img alt="mailer-flow" src="/img/mailer/flow.svg" />